sudo-kraken/finances-tracker/README.md

 ## Production notes

 - Always set `SECRET_KEY` in production.
-- If you expose the app on the internet, put it behind a reverse proxy that terminates TLS and sets secure cookies.
+- If you expose the app on the internet, place it behind a reverse proxy that terminates TLS and sets secure cookies.

 ## Development